 Now we’re talking!
 When it comes to Chicago music festivals, there’s no way we can leave out Lollapalooza.
-If you go to Lolla, that means you like to shower.
+If you go to Lolla, that means you like to shower under a high-pressure shower head and not some small garden hose.
 And for that, I thank you.
 Lollapalooza is like Summerfest’s sexy big brother.
 Bigger, better, and right in the heart of the city.
 It’s all the fun of a music festival, but at the end of the night, instead of going back to a gross tent, you get to back to a hotel!
 And you’re surrounded by restaurants and bars, so when the music gets to be too exhausting, you can bop across the street for a sandwich and a cold one.
 Lolla-goers are my favorite.
 Music fans of all ages, and all walks of life, and best of all, they’re all clean!

 If you’re into Electric Forest, then that means you’re probably a fan of dance music and hallucinogens.
 Taking place in Rothbury, Michigan, Electric Forest is held in, you guessed it, a forest!
 Now, I’m not a huge fan of dance/trance/house music and I don’t do nearly enough drugs to attend and enjoy it, but I love the name!
 I just want to say it over and over again.
 I imagine Skrillex riding a unicorn around between his sets and the crowd being packed full of club kids, Oompa Loompas, Smurfs, and Macaulay Culkin.
 If any of you go, get me a t-shirt.